MPdeM/imaging_diagnosis/README.md

 ##  CHECK YOUR OWN XRAY IMAGES

 The last part is meant to allow to check x-ray images for covid-19.
-These are the spteps I followed:
+These are the steps I followed:

-- 1 I dowloaded some images on my Google Drive.
-In this exaple I donwloaded an image courtesy of Dr Fabio Macori, Radiopaedia.org.
+- 1 I downloaded some images on my Google Drive.
+In this example I downloaded an image courtesy of Dr Fabio Macori, Radiopaedia.org.
 From the case rID: 74887
 ![](images/covid-19-pneumonia-14.png)

 - 2 Load the image to CoLab, and performed image preprocess (color conversion, re-sizing, and scaling)
 - 3 Re-shaping array
 - 4 Load the model and do prediction

-In this case, the model acurately predicted that the image was Covid-19 positive.
+In this case, the model accurately predicted that the image was Covid-19 positive.

 ##  Further steps

 - To improve the model is always important to have more data.
 Hence adding new data seems the next logic step.
 - To improve performance of this approach the rest of the metadata should be studied.
 Finding other features that may be relevant could help nurses/doctors to triage patients faster.
-- Using CT scans may be better in some cases where lung damage is not as generalized or other orgads may affected.
-However CT scans are not only more expensive but time consuming and time is exposure for healthcare personnel.
+- To improve Using CT scans may be better in some cases where lung damage is not as generalized or other organs may be affected.
+However, CT scans are not only more expensive but time consuming and time is exposure for healthcare personnel.